-Pride month is over, and it’s time we address the giant, rainbow-colored elephant in the room.
-This June, our social media feeds were flooded with ads from brands who slapped a multicolored filter over their logo and appealed to the LGBTQ community with words of support, acceptance, and love.
+Pride month is over, and it’s time we address the multicolored elephant in the room.
+This June, our social media feeds were flooded with ads from brands who slapped a rainbow filter over their logo and appealed to the LGBTQ community with words of support, acceptance, and love.
 In short—it was wonderful.

 — AXE (@AXE) June 30, 2019

 This mainstream rainbow imagery and ultra-visibility for the gay, lesbian, and trans US citizens would never have been realized 5, 10, or 15 years ago.
 With 2019 marking the 50th anniversary of the Stonewall Inn Riots, the New York uprising that was the impetus for every subsequent Pride celebration, the rainbow wave could not have come at a better time.